Skip to main content

 According to the 2021 census, around 8% of UK homes use electric heating.
 This includes:

-If your home has an electric storage heater, this guide can help you use your controls to lower the cost of keeping warm.
+If your home has an electric storage heater, this guide can help you use your controls to get warmth when you want it.

 Electric storage heater controls at a glance

-More modern storage heaters use digital controls, whereas older heaters have manual controls.
-Depending on the model, you might even be able to control your storage heater using an app.
+More modern storage heaters use digital controls, while older heaters have manual controls.
+Depending on the model, you might even be able to control your storage heater with an app.

-• An automatic charge control.
-This helps regulate how much energy you use by storing more or less heat during the night, depending on how much heat you needed the previous day.
+• Automatic charge control.
+Regulates how much energy you use by storing more or less heat at night.
+To do this it looks at the temperatures inside and outside, as well as how much heat you needed the previous day.

 • A thermostat.
-This lets you set the temperature you want the storage heater to heat to.
+This lets you set the temperature you want the storage heater to heat the room to.

 • A programmer or timer.
 This lets you set specific times for when you want your heating to come on and off.
 Some have modes like ‘out all day’ or ‘home all day’ to make this easier.

 • An input dial.
+Sometimes known as ‘charge’.
 This controls how much heat the heater stores as it charges overnight.

 • An output dial.
 This controls how much heat the heater releases during the day.